umitresearchlab/strong-coupling-core/README.md

 The code is typically used like so:

-1. Create slaves (scSlave instances).
+1. Create slaves (sc::Slave instances).
 These correspond to subsystems in your co-simulation.
-2. Create connectors (scConnector instances) and add them to the slaves.
+2. Create connectors (sc::Connector instances) and add them to the slaves.
 The connectors are points on which you can connect to other subsystem connectors.
-3. Constrain two connectors by creating instances of scConstraint.
+3. Constrain two connectors by creating instances of sc::Constraint.
-4. Add slaves, connectors, constraints to the solver (scSolver).
+4. Add slaves, connectors, constraints to the solver (sc::Solver).
 5. For each time step in your stepping loop:
     1. Set positions and velocities of the connectors.
-    2. Set the jacobian for each equation in the system (each scConstraint contains at least one scEquation).
+    2. Set the jacobian for each equation in the system (each sc::Constraint contains at least one sc::Equation).
 The Jacobian can be imagined as the connector inertia in all directions.
-    3. Solve the system (scSolver::solve()).
+    3. Solve the system (sc::Solver::solve()).
     4. Get resulting constraint force from the connectors.
 Apply these forces to your co-simulation slaves, step, and then go to 5.

-Sample code can be found in test/scSlave.cpp
+Sample code can be found in test/Slave.cpp

 # Install